 Beyond Agile Velocity: Next-Gen Metric Tracking

-If you’re in project management, you likely already know that velocity is an important metric.
-In agile methodology, velocity measures the amount of work a team completes in a sprint, and it’s mainly used as a way to estimate the team’s capacity for future sprints.
-This makes planning much easier and more tactical rather than feeling like guesswork.
+If you’re in project management, you likely already know that agile velocity is an important metric.
+Agile velocity, at its best, makes planning much easier and more tactical rather than feeling like guesswork.

 Of course, to some extent, it’s still guesswork.
 Velocity can change based on impact from various factors – how complicated the work was, how many people were available, who had something going on outside of work, etc – and these factors are what makes measuring velocity into such a hot topic.